KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/button.md

 ### Name

-- Programmatic name describes the purpose of the control.
+- Name describes the purpose of the control.
 - If visible text label exists, the programmatic name should match the visible text label.
   - **Note**: Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.
-- When naming a button, do not add “button” to the programmatic name (label). - Assigning “Button” as the role will handle this announcement.
+- When naming a button, do not add “button” to the programmatic name (label).
+Assigning “Button” as the role will handle this announcement.
   - **Incorrect announcement**: “Submit button, Button”
   - **Correct announcement**: “Submit, Button”